Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/13_shifting_ground/index.md

 ### Some more Entity properties

-In order to position, rotate and scale our ground and sky quads, we need to add some properties to the `Entity.cs` class.
-We will add the following properties:
+To position, rotate and scale the ground and sky quads, add simple properties to `Entity.cs`:

 ```csharp
 internal class Entity